MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Data

-The H$\alpha$ or [\OII] (when H$\alpha$ is not covered or not detected at $>3\sigma$) line fluxes returned by {\sc PLATEFIT} are used to estimate the SFRs of the galaxies using the relation from \citet{Kennicutt_1998} or from \citet[][for \OII\ luminosities]{Kewley_2004} adjusted for the \citet[]{Chabrier_2003} initial mass function (IMF).
 The stellar masses of galaxies are estimated using stellar population synthesis (SPS) code {\sc FAST} \citep[]{Kriek_2009}, which fits SPS templates to a set of photometric flux values.
 Owing to the lack of ancillary photometric data of the quasar fields in our sample, we constructed 11 pseudo-filters with a width of 400~\AA\ each and spanning the wavelength range from 4800--9200~\AA, after masking the prominent emission lines.
 We calculated the filter flux by convolving the 1D galaxy spectrum– the same one as used for the redshift determination with MARZ– with a boxcar function centered at $\lambda$ = 5000, 5400, . . . \AA.
 The halo mass and virial radius, defined as the mass and radius of a spherical region within which the mean mass density is 200 times the critical density of the universe, are estimated from stellar mass and redshift measurements of galaxies using the abundance matching relation from \citet[]{Moster_2013}

 In total, we have 475 galaxies detected in the 16 MUSE fields.
 Note that these are galaxies detected 3000~\kms\ blueward of the corresponding quasar redshifts.
 The galaxies have redshifts ranging from $0.05-1.4$, and stellar masses and SFRs ranging from $10^{6.0}$ to $10^{11.8}~\rm M_{\odot}$ and $10^{-3}$ to $10^{2.7}~\rm M_{\odot}~\rm yr^{-1}$ with the median values of $10^{8.9}~\rm M_{\odot}$ and $10^{-0.7}~\rm M_{\odot}~ yr^{-1}$, respectively.
 The galaxies have impact parameters from the corresponding background quasars in the range 10--320 pkpc with a median value of 150 pkpc (median $b/R_{\rm vir}=1.7$).